 Knights of Columbus

-Business North Carolina magazine Legal Elite in Litigation (2016)
+Business North Carolina magazine Legal Elite in Litigation (2016 and 2019)

 Business North Carolina magazine Legal Elite in Business Litigation (2006)

 North Carolina Super Lawyers in Business Litigation (2007-2019)

 Top 100 Super Lawyers in North Carolina (2017 - 2018)